This collection now includes emails to a few other doctors/healthcare providers as well. I wish the letter writing wasn’t so often necessary!

 I’ve corresponded with a couple of other doctors too.

-- Another doc bites the dust
+Another doc bites the dust

-- Email to yet another unfortunate doctor…
+Email to yet another unfortunate doctor…

-- Endometriosis?
+Endometriosis?
 Mine responded to natural care.
 Here I write to the MD who mocked me when I refused her “care” (NEW)

-These archives now span close to five years.
+These archives now span over eight years.
 They are a record of a time in my life when I was learning and transforming at a rate unlike any other time in my life.
 I say this as a way of disclaimer.
 In the earlier years of this blog I am processing shock and dismay.
 In the early years I am undisputedly angry.
 I have worked out much of that and see things in a much less judgmental manner now.
 This continues to evolve.
 I sometimes want to take down old posts because they no longer convey how I feel, but I realize that they may still be helpful to people who are going through something similar now.
 The journey got me to where I am today, it’s just odd to have some of it in writing here for all to see.

 For a multitude of ideas about how to create a life filled with safe alternatives to psychiatric drugs visit the drop-down menus at the top of this page.

 Support Beyond Meds.
 Enter Amazon via a link from this blog and do the shopping you’d be doing anyway.
 No need to purchase the book the link takes you to or make a donation with PayPal.
 Thank you!